Patience (poem): Author

-Though the real name of the author, called "The Pearl Poet", is unknown, some inferences can be drawn from an informed reading of their works.
+Though the real name of the author, called the "Gawain Poet", is unknown, some inferences can be drawn from an informed reading of the works.
 The original manuscript is known in academic circles as Cotton Nero A.x, following a naming system used by one of its owners, Robert Cotton, a collector of Medieval English texts.

 Before the manuscript came into Cotton's possession, it was in the library of Henry Savile of Bank in Yorkshire.

 Little is known about its previous ownership, and until 1824, when the manuscript was introduced to the academic community in a second edition of Thomas Warton's History edited by Richard Price, it was almost entirely unknown.
 Now held in the British Library, it has been dated to the late 14th century, so the poet was a contemporary of Geoffrey Chaucer, author of The Canterbury Tales, though it is highly unlikely that they ever met.
-The three other works found in the same manuscript as Pearl (commonly known as Sir Gawain and the Green Knight, Pearl, and Cleanness or Purity) are often considered to be written by the same author.
+The three other works found in the same manuscript as Pearl (commonly known as Sir Gawain and the Green Knight, Pearl, and Cleanness or Purity) are often considered to be written by the same author, who is accepted to be from the Staffordshire/North Shropshire/Cheshire area.
 However, the manuscript containing these poems was transcribed by a copyist and not by the original poet, known by scribal errors.
-Suggested emandations may be found in "Patience: An Alliterative Version of "Jonah" by the Poet of "Pearl."
+Suggested emendations may be found in "Patience: An Alliterative Version of "Jonah" by the Poet of "Pearl."
 Although nothing explicitly suggests that all four poems are by the same poet, comparative analysis of dialect, verse form, and diction have pointed towards single-authorship.

 What is known today about the poet is largely general.
 As J. R. R. Tolkien and E. V. Gordon, after reviewing the text's allusions, style, and themes, concluded in 1925: